River Bass Fishing 101: The Complete Guide (May 2026)

 Electronics for River Fishing

-While not essential, electronics help locate deep holes and structure.
-When choosing a fish finder for kayak fishing, consider:
+While not essential, electronics help locate deep holes and submerged structure.
+When choosing a fish finder for kayak fishing, consider these features:

 River Fishing Ethics

-Rivers are precious resources.
+Rivers represent precious resources that demand respect.
 Practice catch and release, especially for spawning bass.
-Pack out trash (including others'), respect private property, and follow local regulations.
-The future of river fishing depends on us being good stewards.
+Pack out all trash including anything left by others, respect private property boundaries, and follow local regulations.
+The future of river fishing depends on anglers being good stewards of these waterways.

 What's the best setup for river bass fishing?